dvirgiln/dvirgiln.github.io/_posts/2019-02-07-exposing-kafka-throw-different-aws-vpcs.md

 The main reason to create this kind of architecture instead of a single vpc one, is due to flexibility.
 The producers can be deployed in different VPCs from  different AWS accounts and the Kafka cluster can be deployed in its VPC.

 The communication between AWS accounts is achieved by the VPC endpoints.
-It is created a VPC endpoint Service in the pipeline side that is routing the data to an NLB connected to the Kafka brokers.
+A VPC endpoint Service is created on the Kafka pipeline VPC that is routing the data to an NLB connected to the Kafka brokers.
 The producer side communicates with the VPC Endpoint Service using a VPC Endpoint.

 <center><img src="/assets/images/vpc_kafka/multi_vpc_detailed_arch.jpg"/></center>